Short form.

 - Linked sources for the curious

-Long-form notes on systems, places, books, and the questions worth sitting with.
 Written by a working operator — not a writer pretending to know.

 The stretch of India's west coast between Goa and Kerala by road, not itinerary.
 Second towns, fishing villages, the monsoon logic of the place, and the specific pleasure of going slowly through a coast that rewards it.